 'What you did for the least of my brethren you did unto me' Matthew 25:40

-Macmillan - The prep school children invited their Grandparents on a tour of their school and then ask them to join and support our PFA who were selling cakes, coffee and tea in aid of Macmillan Cancer’s ‘World’s Biggest Coffee Morning.’
+Macmillan - The prep school children invited their Grandparents on a tour of the school and then ask them to join and support our PFA who were selling cakes, coffee, and tea in aid of Macmillan Cancer’s ‘World’s Biggest Coffee Morning.’

 Macmillan knows how a cancer diagnosis can affect everything.
 They are here to support and help those affected take back some control in their life.
 From help with money worries and advice about work to someone who will listen if people just want to talk.
 Please click the following link for more information www.macmillan.org.uk